chrisregner/daily-routines-tracker/README.md

   - [done] Showing the time that is still needed to track for each routine
   - [done] Stopping the tracker of routine when finished tracking
   - [done] Marking the routine done when finished tracking
-  - Alarms to ring when finished tracking
+  - [done] Alarms to ring when finished tracking
   - [done] Resetting all trackers
 - [done] Toggling a routine completed
 - Routines data
-  - Persisting the data in cache
+  - Persisting the data in local storage
   - Exporting data
   - Importing data
 - UX